 Evangelos Himonides is Professor of Technology, Education, and Music at UCL, where he leads a number of courses and supervises doctoral and post-doctoral research.
 He co-directs the International Music Education Research Centre (iMerc) and iMerc Press.
 He is co-founder of the Music-Education-Technology International Conference (MET), edits the Sempre conference series, is associate editor of Frontiers in Psychology and the Journal of Music, Technology and Education), and past associate editor of Logopedics Phoniatrics Vocology.
 Evangelos has developed the free online technologies for Sounds of Intent, Inspire-Music and the Online Afghan Rubab Tutor.
 He is fellow of the RSA and Chartered Fellow (FBCS CITP) of the British Computer Society.
 When time is available, Evangelos likes to handcraft musical instruments in order to raise funds for his charitable work.

-Professor of Music Education,
+Associate Professor of Music History,

-The University of Windsor
+The University of North Georgia

 Associate Professor of Interactive Media and Business